Wabinab/Xenoblade-Chronicles-3-The-Book/src/28_exchanging_flutes.md

 Riku wasn't impressed, suddenly jumped up and grabbed her and shook her, "**Mmeh**...
 No more snooze!
 Sun already hang high in sky!"

-Taion had activated his iris and studied some map while Eunie approached and sat at the table in front of him, looking at him.
-She saluted to him, to which he nodded back to her.
-The shiny floor reflected the morning light.
+Taion had activated his iris and studied some map while Eunie approached and sat at the side of the table in front of him, looking at him.
+She saluted to him, to which he nodded back to her, deactivated his iris while holding his cup of tea, and started chatting.
+The morning light reflected off the shiny floor.

 Noah was practicing his swords in the morning, as usual, alone, near the edge where he and Mio had an argument the night before.
 His breathe and shouts was especially loud today, and with exceptional strength he slashed the air.
 As he completed his set, he sheathed his blade and looked at the morning sun.

 Footsteps approaching from behind, she sounded calmly from behind, "Sorry about... last night.
 I was just feeling the pressure."

 He turned to his left as she stopped beside him, looking at the morning sun that give hope to another day.
 He apologized in return, eyes facing to the bottom left, not daring to look at her, "I should be sorry.
 I didn't realize."
-After some moment, he finally attended to her emotions, softly synchronizing and set out to reconciliate their relationship, "...It must be tough for you, I'm sure."
+He searched his mind for the right words to reconciliate with her, to attend to her emotions, "...It must be tough for you, I'm sure."

-As she turned to face him with a smile, she slowly took out her flute, grabbed it with both hands strongly, shared its story, "This, uh... belonged to a friend.
+She turned to face him with a smile, and slowly took out her flute, grabbed it with both hands strongly, shared its story, "This, uh... belonged to a friend.
 We served in the same colony.
 She was my off-seer partner.
-Miyabi was her name."
+Miyabi, was her name."

 His hands in his pocket, he moved his body to face her directly, curiously asked, "So your off-seers... sometimes work in pairs?"